 Engaging Schools offers occasional white papers that extend learning in the field.

-Embedding Social and Emotional Learning in High School Classrooms presents our classroom-based framework for using students’ mindsets as an entry point for teaching four broad student skill sets – self-awareness, self-management, social efficacy, and academic efficacy – in ways that are developmentally appropriate, culturally responsive, and academically relevant to high school students.
+Embedding Social and Emotional Learning in High School Classrooms presents our classroom-based framework for using students’ mindsets as an entry point for developing four student competencies and associated skill sets – self-awareness, self-management, social efficacy, and academic efficacy – in ways that are developmentally appropriate, culturally responsive, and academically relevant to high school students.
 It includes a wide set of skills we call Learning and Life Competencies.

 By Carol Miller Lieber and Michele Tissiere with Sarah Bialek, funded by the NoVo Foundation